-DHCP: Uses a client/server model to obtain lease of an IP address from a DHCP server as part of the network boot process.
+DHCP: uses a client/server model to obtain lease of an IP address from a DHCP server as part of the network boot process.

-Location: Shows where the appointed device location.
+Location: Shows the appointed description for the device location.

 Trap IP: Shows the IP where the Trap information will be sent.